 Use the SetOption method to override registry values at run-time.
 New values established with the SetOption method remain in effect until changed again by another SetOption call, or until the DBEngine object is closed.

-For further details on what the registry keys do, and appropriate values to set

-Initializing the Microsoft Jet

-3.5 Database Engine and Microsoft Jet 4.0 Database Engine.
+For further details on what the registry keys do, and appropriate values to set them to, see Initializing the Microsoft Jet 3.5 Database Engine.